radareorg/radare2-book/src/projects/challenges.md

 **Handling Incremental Metadata Patches**

 Metadata must be updated incrementally during the analysis.
 Each change to the analysis (e.g., renaming a function, adding a comment) must be stacked properly, and failure to do so can lead to inconsistency or corruption of the project state.

+Timestamping every single element in memory may help creating a proper log to do/undo every action you perform inside r2.
+But this is currently not possible for all operations, and also note that different io layers can be swapped at any time breaking the whole scope of the data.

 ### Why These Challenges Matter